 West Shore Café.
-We own a 50% noncontrolling interest in the West Shore Lake Café, a restaurant/inn lakefront property in Lake Tahoe, California.
+We own a 50% noncontrolling interest in the West Shore Lake Café, a restaurant/ inn lakefront property in Lake Tahoe, California.
 We provided a \$1.7 million first mortgage loan to an affiliated entity to acquire property adjacent to the original property, which is scheduled to mature in September 2025 and bears interest at LIBOR plus 4.0%.
-During 2018, we determined that this investment exhibited indicators of impairment and recorded an other-than-temporary impairment of \$2.2 million for the full carrying amount of this investment and fully reserved the \$1.7 million first mortgage loan.
+In 2018, we determined that this investment exhibited indicators of impairment and recorded an other-than-temporary impairment of \$2.2 million for the full carrying amount of this investment and fully reserved the \$1.7 million first mortgage loan.
+Operating results from this investment were de minimis for all periods presented.

 Lexford Portfolio.
 We own a less than \$0.1 million noncontrolling equity interest in Lexford, a portfolio of multifamily assets.
-In 2020 and 2019, we received distributions from this investment and recognized income totaling \$1.1 million and \$3.5 million, net of expenses, respectively.
+In 2022 and 2020, we received distributions from this investment and recognized income totaling \$11.1 million and \$1.1 million, net of expenses, respectively.
 As a result of COVID-19, Lexford did not make any distributions to its equity holders in 2021.